reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 ## Why Reflex AG Grid?

 Reflex has become more popular among Python developers working in banking and fintech--who need components like AG Grid for advanced data handling.
 We're excited to announce that you can start building powerful data-driven applications with Reflex AG Grid today!
-Simply install it using pip:
+Install Reflex AG Grid with pip:

 ```bash
 pip install reflex-ag-grid